-The Notes provide a monthly Contingent Coupon Payment of \$10.417 per \$1,000 in principal amount of Notes on the applicable Contingent Payment Date if, on the related monthly Observation Date, the Observation Value of each Underlying is greater than or equal to its Coupon Barrier.
+The Notes provide a monthly Contingent Coupon Payment of \$7.792 per \$1,000 in principal amount of Notes on the applicable Contingent Payment Date if, on the related monthly Observation Date, the Observation Value of each Underlying is greater than or equal to its Coupon Barrier.

-Prior to the maturity date, beginning on November 3, 2023 and on each quarterly Call Date thereafter, we have the right to call all, but not less than all, of the Notes at 100% of the principal amount, together with the relevant Contingent Coupon Payment, if otherwise payable.
-No further amounts will be payable following an Optional Early Redemption.
-If the Notes are not called prior to maturity and the Least Performing Underlying declines by more than 25% from its Starting Value, there is full exposure to declines in the Least Performing Underlying, and you will lose a significant portion or all of your investment in the Notes.
+Beginning in June 2023, if the Observation Value of each Underlying is greater than or equal to its Call Value on any of the Observation Dates occurring quarterly indicated by the second footnote appearing below the table beginning on page PS-4, the Notes will be automatically called, in whole but not in part, at 100% of the principal amount, together with the relevant Contingent Coupon Payment.
+No further amounts will be payable following an Automatic Call.
+If the Notes are not automatically called prior to maturity and the Least Performing Underlying declines by more than 35% from its Starting Value, there is full exposure to declines in the Least Performing Underlying, and you will lose a significant portion or all of your investment in the Notes.
 Otherwise, at maturity you will receive the principal amount.
 At maturity you will also receive the final Contingent Coupon Payment if the Observation Value of each Underlying on the final Observation Date is greater than or equal to its Coupon Barrier.
-It is possible that the Notes will not pay any Contingent Coupon Payments, and you may lose a significant portion or all of your investment in the Notes at maturity.
+It is possible that the Notes will not pay any Contingent Coupon Payments and you may lose a significant portion or all of your investment in the Notes at maturity.
 Any payments on the Notes will be calculated based on \$1,000 in principal amount of Notes and will depend on the performance of the Underlyings, subject to our and BAC's credit risk.